SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: Related Work

 \section{Related Work}

-\textbf{Large Language Models} (LLMs) have been significantly developed in diverse natural language processing domains, establishing a prominent paradigm in these fields~\cite {bubeck2023sparks, chang2024survey,zhao2023survey,brown2020language,touvron2023llama}.
+\textbf{Large Language Models} have been significantly developed in diverse natural language processing domains, establishing a prominent paradigm in these fields~\citep {bubeck2023sparks, chang2024survey,zhao2023survey,brown2020language,touvron2023llama}.
 Nevertheless, the exceptional success of LLMs depends on massive parameters and computations, posing significant challenges for deployment in resource-constrained environments.
 Consequently, research into the compression of LLMs has emerged as a promising field.
-Existing compression techniques for LLMs primarily include low-bit quantization, pruning, distillation, and low-rank decomposition~\cite{xu2023qa,ganesh2021compressing, frantar2022gptq,xiao2023smoothquant,shao2023OmniQuant,chee2024quip,zhu2023survey,frantar2023sparsegpt,huang2024billm,qin2024accurate,chen2024db}.
-Among these technologies, low-bit quantization gains remarkable attention, for efficiently reducing the model size without change of network structure\cite{zhu2023survey,zhao2023survey,chang2024survey}.
+Existing compression techniques for LLMs primarily include quantization, pruning and distillation~\citep{xu2023qa,ganesh2021compressing, frantar2022gptq,xiao2023smoothquant,shao2023OmniQuant,chee2024quip,zhu2023survey,frantar2023sparsegpt,huang2024billm,qin2024accurate}.
+Low-bit quantization has received notable attention for efficiently reducing the size of the model without changing the structure of the network\citep{zhu2023survey,zhao2023survey,chang2024survey}.